lsulibraries/ldl_content_management_docs/colladmin_docs/create_collection.md

 1. Enter the Collection Title.

+1. In the Collection Identifier field, enter the Collection's namespace (institution code, hyphen, collection code).
+	* Example: loyno-p16313coll24

-1. In the LDL Collection Owner field set:
+1. In the Contributing Repository field set:
 	* Select the owning/contributing institution from the Repository drop-down list.
 	* If the collection includes materials from more than one repository, click `Add`, then choose the subsequent numbered tab in the Name field block to add another repository.
 	* _If the institution or sub-institution is not represented in the list, please contact LSU staff to have it added._